 But then the next contraction came.

 I shouted loudly while putting all the pushing power I could muster behind the next contraction.
-Instinctively, I felt like baby girl needed a bit more space, so I moved my right leg up, putting myself in a running start position.
+Instinctively I moved my right leg up, putting myself in a running start position.

 It was a few minutes after 10 PM when I heard my midwife say, “Crowning.”
 While I obviously knew what I was feeling, hearing it out loud was glorious.